Frequently Asked Questions about Scholarships

 I applied for Penn College scholarships last year, and wasn't awarded any money.
 Am I wasting my time by applying for scholarships again this year?

 Applying for scholarships is an annual process.
-Just because you didn't receive any scholarship awards last year, does not mean that you will not receive any the following year.
+Just because you didn't receive any scholarship awards last year, that does not mean that you will not receive any the following year.
 You must apply each year to be considered.

 Should I write a “thank you” to the donor(s) of the scholarship award that I received?

 Yes!
-When receiving a Penn College scholarship, we encourage you to write a thank you via email or letter to the donor or donor representative.
-Penn College strives very hard to work with donors to raise scholarship funds, and a thank you note is a nice gesture that lets donors know someone appreciates their gift of scholarship to Penn College students.
+When receiving a Penn College scholarship, we encourage you to write a thank you note (or letter) to the donor or donor representative.
+Penn College works closely with donors to raise scholarship funds, and a thank you note is a nice gesture that lets donors know you appreciate their gift of scholarship.

 I received a letter in the mail stating that I would be guaranteed a scholarship if I mail an application fee of $250 to a scholarship company.
 What should I do?